Last Updated: June 7, 2021

 Enter, con number 2.

-You can test VyprVpn free of charge for 3 days.
+You can test VyprVpn free of charge for 3 days on mobile devices.
 On day 4, the price of your chosen plan (see below) will be deducted from your bank account.

 So far so good.